santoshrajan/io-square-browser/README.md

     ioObject.then(val -> Finally do something)

 `then` must be the final call.
 The function passed to `then` will not return anything.

+#### Note:

+If you want to propagate more than one value, just return ans Array of values from your pure function.
+The next pure function called will be called with multiple arguments.